redbooth/fake-consul/README.md

 # FakeConsul

 Fakes a consul server.
-Usecase is for feature specs using Diplomat client.
+Usecase is for feature specs that need to maintain state written to consul kv store.

+- Adds simple consul client that fakes the consul server and provides state in an in-memory Hash.
+- Client API conforms to that of [Diplomat::Kv](http://www.rubydoc.info/github/WeAreFarmGeek/diplomat/Diplomat/Kv) (See source here: [Diplomat](https://github.com/WeAreFarmGeek/diplomat) )

 ## Installation